OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Queue Component/QueueComponentDesignDocument.md

       - The headers will be: Name, State, State Message, Locked By, Start Time, Expiration Time, End Time, View, Edit, and Delete.
         - The appropriate data will be displayed underneath each heading for all queue items.
       - There will be a button on the page to allow the user to create a new queue item and add it to the list.
-      - There will be a switch where the user can keep a watch on when queue items have been added, altered, or removed.
+      - There will be a switch where the user can keep a watch for when queue items have been added, altered, or removed.
-      - The user can click on each queue item to edit or delete it, or view the queue item details on a separate page.
+      - The user can click on each queue item to edit or delete it along with any attached files.
+The user can also view the queue item details along with any attached files on a separate page.
     - On the All Queues Page, the queues will be shown in a table.
       - The headers will be: Name, Max Retry Count, Created By, Created On, View, Edit, and Delete.
         - The appropriate data will be displayed underneath each heading.